stuartsierra/component/README.md

     (start))
 ```

+Stop a system by calling the `stop` method on it.
+This will stop each
+component, in *reverse* dependency order, and then re-assoc the
+dependencies of each component. **Note:** `stop` is not the exact
+inverse of `start`; component dependencies will still be associated.

 It doesn't matter *when* you associate dependency metadata on a
 component, as long as it happens before you call `start`.
 If you know
 the names of all the components in your system in advance, you could